visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/PseudocolorPlot.rst

    Color table button

-The Pseudocolor plot can specify which VisIt color table is used for colors.
+The **Pseudocolor** plot can specify which VisIt_ color table is used for colors.
 To change the color table, click on the **Color table** button, shown in :numref:`Figure %s <colortablebutton>`, and select a new color table name from the list of color tables.
-The list of color tables always represents the list of available VisIt color tables.
-If you do not care which color table is used, choose the Default option to use VisIt's active continuous color table.
-New color tables can be defined using VisIt's **Color table window** which is described later in this manual.
+The list of color tables always represents the list of available VisIt_ color tables.
+If you do not care which color table is used, choose the Default option to use VisIt_'s active continuous color table.
+New color tables can be defined using VisIt_'s **Color table window** which is described later in this manual.

 Opacity
 '''''''

-You can make the Pseudocolor plot transparent by changing its opacity using the **Opacity** dropdown.
+You can make the **Pseudocolor** plot transparent by changing its opacity using the **Opacity** menu.
 There are four options:

 1. **Fully opaque:** (the default), no transparency is applied.
 2. **From color table:**, opacity values are obtained from the active color